YoriKv/M1TE2/Readme.txt

 -------------
-Left click - place the currently selected color on the grid Right click - get the color under the pointer Numberpad 2,4,6,8 to move to adjacent tile.
+Left click - place the currently selected color on the grid Right click - get the color under the pointer

+Numberpad 2,4,6,8 - select the next tile over
-Arrow keys to shift the image.
+Arrow keys - shift the tile one pixel over
 F - fills a tile with selected color
 H - flip horizontal
 Y - flip vertical